mappls-api/mapmyindia-places-n-directions-web-sdk/Directions-plugin/readme.md

                       }
  ```

- _*Advisory - Route length not more than 30 kms long_
+ _*Advisory - Route length should not more than 30 kms long_

 ### Optional Parameters